KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 mathjax: false
 ---

-This is a post on some of the more notable stuff I learned developing [Anki Record](https://github.com/KyleRego/anki_record) and [Anki Books](https://github.com/KyleRego/anki_books).
+This is a post on some stuff I learned (or just wanted to make a note of) developing [Anki Books](https://github.com/KyleRego/anki_books) which includes the [Anki Record](https://github.com/KyleRego/anki_record) gem (this isolates all of the logic of handling the Anki SQLite databases to a gem).
 I am still working on both of these so this post is really a draft.
-Anki Record is a Ruby gem providing an API to Anki flashcard deck packages, and Anki Books is a Rails application that eventually will use the Anki Record gem.

 ## method_missing and respond_to_missing